Alsip, Illinois: Business and industry

 Alsip is home to the international headquarters of Griffith Laboratories.

 One of the two Chicago area Coca-Cola bottling plants is located in Alsip.

 Alsip is home to Alsip MiniMill, a producer of corrugating medium using Old Corrugated Containers (OCC) as the primary raw material.

+Transportation

+Pace provides bus service on routes 383 and 385 connecting Alsip to destinations across the Southland.